rnetser/managed-services-integration-tests/README.md

 ### Prepare a cluster

-This project runs tests against an OCP cluster running on OSD / ROSA.
+This project runs tests against one or more OCP clusters.
-To get the cluster's kubeconfig run:
+To get the OCM / ROSA / Hypershift cluster's kubeconfig run:

 ```bash
 ocm get clusters -p search="name like '"$CLUSTER_NAME"%'" | jq -r  '.items | .[] | .id' \